 Application for a permit shall be made in writing to the Board of Health on forms provided for that purpose by the Board and shall be accompanied by a report of facts relating to each provision of § 438-5 of this chapter.
 A permit shall not be issued until the Board has inspected and approved the site and facilities where the swine are to be maintained to assure compliance with the provisions of said § 438-5 hereof.

-Before a permit shall be issued the Board shall ascertain that the premises are located in a zone in which the maintenance of swine is permitted by the Zoning Ordinance of the Township of Montville,
+Before a permit shall be issued the Board shall ascertain that the premises are located in a zone in which the maintenance of swine is permitted by the Zoning Ordinance of the Township of Montville, and that the number of swine to be permitted, which shall in no event exceed five, shall comply with the provisions of said Zoning Ordinance as to lot area and housing space per animal.

 The fee for a permit shall be as set forth in Chapter 169, Fee Schedule, which shall be paid at the time application for the permit is made.
 The permit shall expire on June 30 of each year, and application for renewal thereof shall be submitted, together with the appropriate renewal fee, prior to July 1 of each year.
 A renewal application submitted after June 30 shall be assessed an additional late fee charge as set forth in Chapter 169.